 Pharyngeal swallow is a rapid sequential activity, occurring within a second.
 The pharyngeal phase begins with the initiation of a voluntary pharyngeal swallow which in turn propels the bolus through the pharynx via involuntary peristaltic contraction of the pharyngeal constrictors.
 The pharyngeal phase has two crucial biological features:

 - food passage, propelling the food bolus through the pharynx and UES to the esophagus; and

-he esophagus is a tubular structure from the lower part of the UES to the lower esophageal sphincter (LES).
+The esophagus is a tubular structure from the lower part of the UES to the lower esophageal sphincter (LES).
 The lower esophageal sphincter is also tensioned at rest to prevent regurgitation from the stomach.
 It relaxes during a swallow and allows the bolus passage to the stomach.

 Breathing and Swallowing Coordination

 Eating, swallowing and breathing are tightly coordinated.
 Swallowing is dominant to respiration in normal individuals.
-Breathing ceases briefly during swallowing, not only because of the physical closure of the airway and neural suppression of respiration in the brainstem. swallowing usually starts during the expiratory phase of breathing.
+Breathing ceases briefly during swallowing, not only because of the physical closure of the airway and neural suppression of respiration in the brainstem.
+Swallowing usually starts during the expiratory phase of breathing.
 There is a respiratory pause during swallowing, and respiration usually resumes with expiration.
 This resumption is regarded as one of the mechanisms that prevents inhalation of food remaining in the pharynx after swallowing.